trbutler/virtualmin-tools/README.md

 ## Recommended System

 - Debian 12 ("Bookworm") - the tool may work out of the box with other distributions using similar configuration file layout, but has only been tested with Debian.

-Further distribution support should be added in the future.
+    - Official support for other distributions is planned for the future.
+    - Paths can be customized to suit another distribution by copying `syncNginxProxy.conf` to `/etc/` and changing the paths in the copy placed there.
+Variable names in the configuration file mirror those of Webmin's `/etc/webmin/apache/config`.

 - Virtualmin with LAMP install - if you intend to use the tool with Virtualmin, start with the LAMP version of Virtualmin, not the LEMP version.